Counterfactual Samples Synthesizing and Training for Robust Visual Question Answering: Conclusions and Future Works

 \section{Conclusions and Future Works}

 In this paper, we proposed a model-agnostic Counterfactual Samples Synthesizing and Training (CSST) strategy to improve the VQA model's visual-explainable and question-sensitive abilities.
 The CSST is composed of two main components: CSS and CST, where CSS generates counterfactual training samples by masking critical objects or words, and CST consists of a XE training loss and a contrastive training loss.
 The CSST (\ie, CSS and CST) can consistently boost the performance of different VQA models.
 We validate the effectiveness of CSST through extensive comparative and ablative studies on three benchmarks and multiple different backbones.
-Moving forward, we are going to 1) extend CSST to other visual-language tasks that suffer severe language biases or other types of biases; 2) design a specific VQA backbone that benefits from the design of CSST.
+Moving forward, we are going to 1) extend CSST to other visual-language tasks that suffer severe language biases or other types of biases, \eg, captioning~\cite{chen2017sca}, grounding~\cite{chen2020rethinking}; 2) design better backbones that benefits from CSST.